snagles/docker-registry-manager/README.md

  4. Authentication for registry access (using docker-registry auth)
  4. Activity log using the registries push events
  5. Dashboard for resource usage and other information
- 6. Auotmated downloads of the latest public images for a repository stored on the registry of your choice
+ 6. Automated downloads of the latest public images for a repository stored on the registry of your choice
  7. Automated push and deployment to dockerhub on private registry push (if desired)
  8. Automated cleanup of images basic on configurable parameters